Fatemeh110/Plasma-Wafers/ExperimentalData/README.md

 `2022_07_26_13h28m01s-Sample599` contains data for a test run which reduced the plasma jet distance to 3 mm (see Excel sheet for more info on the parameters for this run).

+## July 27, 2022
+Additional collection of open loop data for the treatment of TEOS wafers.
+48 samples were treated, with 45 containing valid data.
+Treatment parameters for the data collection are listed in the same Excel sheet linked under July 21, 2022.

+In addition to the valid data collected, several folders with the designation `Sample999` contain baseline data for when the plasma jet is off.
+  * `2022_07_27_16h42m41s-Sample999` - baseline for a sample underneath jet

+Valid data collected starts with `2022_07_27_16h43m12s-Sample97` for Sample 97 through `2022_07_27_17h28m13s-Sample140` for Sample 140.

+`2022_07_27_17h06m01s-Samplexx122` and `2022_07_27_17h07m43s-Samplexx122`
+contain data for repeated runs of Sample 122.
+The first sample, the data collection bugged out (no data folder).
+In the second sample (first data folder), the plasma acted strangely, producing an orange plasma(?) plume of gas.
+The second data folder contains a test run to make sure the plasma doesn't produce the orange plume again. `2022_07_27_17h08m57s-Sample122` corresponds to valid data for Sample 122.

+`2022_07_27_17h29m32s-Sample888` was an attempted run to see if the orange plume conditions would work again (for recording purposes). (no orange plume observed)